azure-terraform-workshop/terraform-workshop-labs/201-module/README.md

 ## Advanced areas to explore

-1. Use environment variables to load your secrets.
+1. Extend module outputs to root level outputs.
+2. Extract the Resource Group, Virtual Network, and Subnet into a "Networking" module and the Network Interface and Virtual Machine into a "VM" module and reference them with module declarations.
+3. Update the VM module to use SSH instead of password authentication.
-2. Add a reference to the Public Terraform Module for [Azure Compute](https://registry.terraform.io/modules/Azure/compute/azurerm)
+4. Add a reference to the Public Terraform Module for [Azure Compute](https://registry.terraform.io/modules/Azure/compute/azurerm)

 ## Resources